torshin5ergey/python-playground/automate-boring-stuff-projects/README.md

 ## Projects

 - [character-picture-grid](./character-picture-grid): Prints the image represented by a character picture grid.
+- [chess-dictionary-validator](./chess-dictionary-validator): Checks whether a given chessboard configuration is valid.
 - [coin-flip-streaks](./coin-flip-streaks): Simulates coin flips and analyzes the occurrence of streaks of six heads or six tails in a row.
 - [comma-code](./comma-code): Converts a list into a string.
 - [tic-tac-toe](./tic-tac-toe): Classic Tic Tac Toe game.